English at Westminster

 Overview:

 At Westminster Primary Academy, we aim to build a love and confidence of English in all children through communication, reading, writing and speaking and listening.
-We believe that developing a love of, as well as understanding of the vital purpose of, reading, writing and communication is vital in achieving success at school and in the future.
-As often as possible, English lessons will have a ‘text led’ focus which supports our determination to foster a love of reading.
+Our ambition is for all pupils to become fluent, confident reader, articulate speakers and ambition writers capable of achieving highly across the curriculum and achieving success at school and in the future.
+As often as possible, English lessons will have a ‘text led’ and relevant, purposeful focus which supports our determination to foster a love of reading.
 We teach discrete English and phonics lessons daily and on top of this, we teach handwriting, guided reading, poetry, spelling rules and also incorporate English skills into ALL curriculum areas.

 This academic year, we are proudly working towards renewing our whole school ‘Communication Friendly Setting’ accreditation through ELKLAN and we continue to adopt and use these strategies to help all our children develop their speech, language and communication skills.